 Resources: equipment, money, products, facilities, real estate

 An asset creation model focuses on the production of things.
 Businesses with this model depend on the quality of their assets (food products, real estate, raw minerals, etc.) and their ability to reliably and efficiently deliver those assets to customers.
 These firms are constrained by their available inventory, buying power, and geographies.
 For example, an automaker can only make so many vehicles with the cash and lines of credit it has available.
 The value of an asset creation business is also limited by the supply of assets and demand for them in the market.
 For this reason, asset creation businesses tend to have a low degree of exponential multiplication.

 How do we attract the best talent and deliver the best experiences?

 Strategy: deliver high-quality services through human talent and labor

 Resources: customers, leaders, employees, partners

-Organizations focused on a service-based model succeed or fail based on the capabilities of their employees.
+Organizations focused on a service-based model succeed based on the capabilities of their employees.
 They invest heavily in recruitment, talent, training, and customer service capabilities to create value and differentiate themselves from competitors.
-By focusing on customer experience, these companies transcend the market value of any tangible assets (things) they may be providing.
-Classic examples of the service (people) value model include restaurants, medical offices, and consulting firms.
+By focusing on customer experience, these companies transcend the market value of any tangible assets they may be providing.
+Classic examples of this value model include restaurants, medical offices, and consulting firms.

-Successful service businesses often heavily emphasize their employees' experience to attract and retain talented people.
+Successful service businesses often invest in and emphasize positive employee experiences to attract and retain talented people.
 Leading firms with this value model make decisions based on a shared purpose between themselves, their employees, and their customers.

-A business that provides services has higher market value relative to its earnings.
+A business that provides services has a moderate market value relative to its earnings.

 That’s Starbucks’ core strategy.
 Instead of focusing on the monetization of coffee (an asset), they offered a service: hosting an experience that's a third place between work and home.
 That's why the company is valued higher than just a coffee vendor—they’re not selling coffee, but an experience that happens to include coffee.